 Why would anyone go out of the way to visit a graveyard intentionally?
 In addition to the fascinating stories they contain, cemeteries can be open-air sculpture parks full of one of a kind artwork.
 They provide habitats for birds and wildlife, as well as arboretums and gardens of surprising beauty.
 Cemeteries appeal to art lovers, amateur sociologists, birdwatchers, master gardeners, historians, hikers, genealogists, picnickers, and anyone who just wants to stop and smell the roses.
 Our relationships with the places we visit can be deepened and enriched by learning the stories of those who came—and stayed—before us.

-199 Cemeteries to See Before You Die visits 49 American states and 58 countries in your back yard and around the world.
-The hardcover book, fully illustrated in beautiful color, will be published by Black Dog & Leventhal.
+199 Cemeteries to See Before You Die visits 48 American states and 58 countries in your back yard and around the world.
+The hardcover book, fully illustrated in beautiful color, was published by Black Dog & Leventhal in October 2017.

 There’s nothing like visiting a cemetery to give you a little perspective, to remind you that every day aboveground is a good day.

 “Once upon a time, we knew that cemeteries were meant for the living as much as for the dead.
 In 199 Cemeteries to See Before You Die, Loren Rhoads does much to restore the cemetery to its proper place as a location worthy of a pilgrimage.
 From the colorful wooden graves of Romania’s Merry Cemetery to the creative granite headstones in Vermont’s Hope Cemetery, 199 Cemeteries is filled with beautiful examples of posthumous humor, astonishing artistry, and natural settings that rival the world’s best parks.
 A much-needed book for the curious explorer and budding taphophile (cemetery-lover) alike.”―Dylan Thuras, co-founder of Atlas Obscura